Allen-ISD-Computer-Science/REPO_NoBias_2024/README.md

 # Vision Statement
 NoBias is a program that will detect bias in a news article.
 We will detect bias by analyzing the tone, sentiment, and diction of the news article.
-A user will submit a web link to their desired news article and our program will return an in-depth analysis of the article: summary of the news article, heavy tone words, different political sides, sentiment analysis, and a bias meter.
+A user will submit a web link to their desired news article and our program will return an in-depth analysis of the article: summary of the news article, heavy tone words, different political sides, sentiment analysis, and a bias meter..

 # Roles
 - Product Manager - Omer Erturk - https://codermerlin.academy/users/omer-erturk/Digital%20Portfolio/index.html